damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 ### Create a user and a project

-Now that we've got GitLab running, let's set up an account.
+First things first, we need to secure the root account with a new password.
+And then create a new user for myself.

-> * Change password for root user
+> * Set password for root user
 > * Create a user with your name and email address (no verification sent)
-> * Login as your user

 We now create a group for our company; let’s name it `tanuki`.

 > * Create a group called `tanuki` and make it public

-Then let’s now create a new project to start off with, importing a tiny Ruby application for demonstration.
+Now let’s create a new project, starting from a really simple example app just to save myself some typing.

 > * Create a project under the `tanuki` group
 > * Import `minimal-ruby-app` from [https://gitlab.com/gitlab-examples/minimal-ruby-app.git](https://gitlab.com/gitlab-examples/minimal-ruby-app.git)